TJHeuvel/rival-doc/Samples/BasicSample/character.md

 # Basic Sample - Character

-The Basic character uses a structure that is very similar to the default code-generated character.
+The Basic character uses a structure that is very similar to the standard characters.
 The main additions are found in the `BasicCharacterProcessor`, where logic is implemented to allow the following features:
 * Ignore grounding on physics bodies that have a certain physics tag
 * Ignore collisions on physics bodies that have a certain physics tag
 * Ignore step handling on physics bodies that have a certain physics tag